 “The Disappearance of Insects” will be the theme of the next Science Bar

-The Bar des sciences has become one of Montpellier’s flagship events for science culture, offering a monthly participatory public discussion on all aspects of science from January through June.
+The Bar des sciences has become one of Montpellier’s flagship events for scientific culture, offering a participatory, community-driven discussion on all aspects of science once a month from January through June.
 Throughout the season, scientists are invited to engage in a dialogue where their knowledge and practices are not only shared but also open to discussion.
-The season is co-produced by the scientific culture departments of the University of Montpellier and its partners: INRAE, INSERM, and IRD.
-Sign language interpretation is provided for this event.
-Free admission, subject to availability.
+The season is co-produced by theUM science outreach departmentsUM its partners: INRAE, INSERM, and IRD.
+Sign language interpretation will be provided for this event.
+Admission is free, subject to availability.

 A Science Bar dedicated to the disappearance of insects

-- Antoine FRAIMOUT (CBGP, INRAE), an evolutionary geneticist specializing in population ecology and genetics, focuses in particular on the adaptation of invasive species to environmental changes
+- Antoine FRAIMOUT (CBGP, INRAE), an evolutionary geneticist specializing in ecology and population genetics, focuses in particular on the adaptation of invasive species to environmental changes

-- Ennaloël MATEO-ESPADA (OPIE), a research fellow at the Office for Insects and Their Environment and a passionate entomologist, shares her love of insects and photography with the public through podcasts, articles, and lectures
+- Ennaloël MATEO-ESPADA (OPIE), a research associate at the Office for Insects and Their Environment and a passionate entomologist, shares her love of insects and photography with the public through podcasts, articles, and lectures

-Practical information:
+Practical Information:

 - Date: Thursday, January 23, at 8:30 p.m.